KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Not a third pole,
   not a hidden Tree,
   but the **trans-structural allowance**
-  under which both Trees are permitted.
+  by which both Trees are permitted.

 **Centropic Arc — Aionic Tree**